karpy47/PhpMqttClient/README.md

 # php-mqtt-client
-MQTT 3.1.1 Client with SSL support in PHP
+MQTT 3.1.1 Client with TSL support in PHP

 # Installation